Tag Archives: florida divorce

 Alimony, or spousal support, is an aspect of law dealing with preventing unfair economic effects following a Florida divorce.
 Essentially, it prevents individuals who have lived a certain way for years during a marriage (or who gave up a career for the purposes of child-rearing) from being left high-and-dry with limited income and overwhelming… Read More »

-Reasons for Filing Injunctions
+Reasons for Injunctions in Florida

 An injunction is basically a restraining order, which demands that the person who the order was filed against stays away from the person who filed the order.
 Violating one of these civil injunction is a crime and those who violate them are subject to criminal penalties, including jail.
 In the state of Florida, victims… Read More »